GRAD Contests

 Anum Khan, Civil Engineering MASc

-The Yeates School of Graduate Studies revealed the winners of the 2018-19 GRAD Contests at a special awards ceremony on Feb.
+The Yeates School of Graduate and Postdoctoral Studies revealed the winners of the 2018-19 GRAD Contests at a special awards ceremony on Feb.
 7, 2019, featuring instapoetry and poetry readings by contest judges Natasha Ramoutar, Andy Lee and Tara Farahani, and feature poet Ivy Reiss, publisher and editor-in-chief of The Artis (external link) magazine.

 Graduate students from all faculties showcased their talents in two contests that asked, "How is your graduate education helping you shape our future world?":